idsc-frazzoli/subare/README.md

 # ch.ethz.idsc.subare <a href="https://travis-ci.org/idsc-frazzoli/subare"><img src="https://travis-ci.org/idsc-frazzoli/subare.svg?branch=master" alt="Build Status"></a>

-Library for in Java, version `0.2.1`
+Library for reinforcement learning in Java, version `0.2.1`

-Repository includes algorithm, examples, and exercises from the 2nd edition of [*Reinforcement Learning: An Introduction*](http://incompleteideas.net/book/the-book-2nd.html) by Richard S. Sutton, and Andrew G. Barto.
+Repository includes algorithms, examples, and exercises from the 2nd edition of [*Reinforcement Learning: An Introduction*](http://incompleteideas.net/book/the-book-2nd.html) by Richard S. Sutton, and Andrew G. Barto.

 Our implementation is inspired by the
 [python code](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)
 by Shangtong Zhang.